 Investing assets entrusted by the government, Bank of Korea and public funds in the global financial market

-KIC aims to manage the investment risks of
+KIC aims to control investment risk

-The Risk Management Subcommittee (under the Steering Committee) and the Risk Managerment Working Committee (Under the BOD) draw up risk management guidelines on individual portfolio management through in-depth discussions.
-The Risk Management Division is strictly separated foem the Investment Management Division to ensure the independence and autonomy of the risk assessment and post-investment monitoring processes.
+The Steering Committee reviews and deliberates on risk management policy, while the Board of Directors (BOD) allocates risk limits and risk management guidelines.
+The Risk Management Subcommittee (under the Steering Committee) and the Risk Management Working Committee (under the BOD) arrange risk management guidelines for individual portfolio management via in-depth discussions.
+The Risk Management Division is strictly separated from the Investment Management Division to ensure the independence and autonomy of the risk assessment and investment monitoring processes..

-KIC classifies credit risks into credit risk from securities and counterparty credit risk.
-To manage credit risks from securities, we designate the lowest grade eligible for investments based on credit ratings by Moody’s, S&P and Fitch Ratings, and set investment ceilings by issuer of corporate credit.
+KIC classifies credit risks into securities-related credit risk and counterparty credit risk.
+To manage credit risks from securities, we designate the lowest grade eligible for investments based on credit ratings by Moody’s, S&P and Fitch Ratings, and set investment ceilings by issuers of corporate credit.